matteodamico/gcp-docker-vm-ansible/README.md

 ### First installation
 Set up properly *var* fields in part0_source_creds.sh file based on your project name.
-Run the init-script with to set variables and install the ansible binaries
+Run the init-script using *source* command to set variables and install the ansible binaries

 `$ source init-script.sh`

 ### Usage
 Set up properly the inventory file and the *var* fields in role_user_vars.yml based on your needs.
 Then run the playbook